Arte8/stopcovid/README.md

 A COVID patient data and tracking app

-* Ruby, Ruby on Rails.
+* Ruby, Ruby on Rails, HTML, CSS.

 (in development)